 In 2005, Place Stanislas was completely converted to a pedestrian precinct, and recovered its original splendour after two years of refurbishment.
 The light-coloured paving of the square is delimited by two lines of dark stones forming a diagonal cross motif to keep the space structured.
 The restoration of the railings and the buildings surrounding the square made it even more impressive.

 The inauguration of the new Place Stanislas in May 2005 coincided with the square’s 250th anniversary and reunited the heads of state of France, Germany and Poland for the occasion.

 The renovation work were inspired by a painting executed by an unknown artist, which was found in the Château de Pange, in the nearby département of Moselle.
 The architects’ mission was to render the square its initial glory, as it appeared on its first inauguration by King Stanislas in 1755.
 For many, the new Place Stan’ is a total success for it has never been so clear and light.

-During the Christmas season, a majestic Christmas tree sits traditionally at the centre of the square.
+During the Christmas season in Nancy which is dedicated to St. Nicolas, a majestic Christmas tree sits traditionally at the centre of the square.

 (f) for féminin, (m) for masculin, (adj) for adjective and (v) for verbs

 - art = art (m)

 - Head of State = Chef d’État (m)